Skip to main content

 1. Set up the model context provider

-Use the useObjectDetectionModels hook to fetch an ObjectDetectionModelContextProvider.
+Use the useObjectDetectionModels hook to load your models, and useObjectDetectionProvider to get the provider component.
 This will make the models available via React context.

 import {